ZingLix/LixSTL/Readme.md

 #### Visual Studio 2017

-First you need to install [Google Test](https://www.nuget.org/packages/googletest/)with Nuget.
+First, you need to install [Google Test](https://www.nuget.org/packages/googletest/) with Nuget.
 Then press F5 and the build will begin.
 Remember to set the language standard to C++17.

 #### Linux